Spanish Heath is familiar to many Tasmanians as a highly invasive weed.

 Thanks to the State Government Weed Action Fund, we have a unique chance to stop this invasive weed before it gets out of control and impossible to eradicate.

-From 2022 to 2025 a collaboration of land managers from Councils, State departments, utilities, and local landowners will be work together in priority areas to eradicate this dreadful pest that is endangering productive land and our amazing natural values.
+Beginning in 2022 and continuing to 2025, a collaboration of land managers from Councils, State departments, utilities, and local landowners have been working together in priority areas to eradicate this dreadful pest that is endangering productive land and our amazing natural values.

 Motivating and supporting shared management by landowners, volunteers, and government agencies across thousands of hectares is a significant challenge that can only be achieved by cooperative teamwork.
-We are excited to make a start in Autumn 2022.
+This project began in Autumn of 2022.

-Please join us to rid the north-west from Smithton to Devonport of Spanish heath.
+Please join us as we continue to rid the north-west - from Smithton to Devonport - of Spanish Heath.

 The focus areas for Burnie are shown as red shaded areas in the Map below.